Breakthrough Dialogue 2014: High-Energy Planet

 - Paul Ekins, Professor of Energy and Environment Policy, University College London

-- Kieran Suckling, Executive Director, Center for Biodiversity
+- Kieran Suckling, Executive Director, Center for Biological Diversity

 Ecomodernism and the West

 The sixties-era ideology that equates saving nature with small-is-beautiful has come under challenge in recent years by poor and developing nations, as well as by ecomodernists in the West.
 Saving the climate and meeting human needs will require large power plants not small ones, they say.
 Saving wilderness will require intensified agriculture and urbanization, not small organic farms and continued subsistence farming.
-But if modernization and energy development is a relatively easy sell in Nigeria, can such a politics have purchase in the West?
+But if modernization and energy development are a relatively easy sell in Nigeria, can such a politics have purchase in the West?
 While poor people might march in South Africa for coal-fired electricity, will rich people ever march in the streets for nuclear?
-Where the Left rejects big energy and agriculture, the Right rejects the developmental state.
 Can a politics that embraces modernization and the developmental state have popular resonance in wealthy post-scarcity societies?
 Or should ecomodernists seek instead to help policy makers directly and not worry about the public?
+What role can the West play as the balance of geopolitical, economic, and technological power shifts to the East and the South?

-- Mark Sagoff, Professor of Philosophy, George Mason University
+- Mark Sagoff, Senior Fellow, Institute for Philosophy and Public Policy, George Mason University

 - Amy Harmon, Reporter, New York Times